-The big concern raised was around security.
+The big concern Hansa and others raised was around security.
 After a few recent headlines, some users who delved into the data protection arrangements were less enthusiastic about using it for storing or sharing client files.

 “It's great for granny's photos, not for business”, commented Hansa.

 But Paul Scholes and other Dropbox enthusiasts don’t see the need for ultimate security and are happy to live with the acknowledged risks: “Once you use it you'll chuck away all your memory sticks and realise how much more confusing life was before it.”

 Dropbox is an online storage facility to which you can back up files from your desktop and mobile computers.
 It also share files so you can also use it to distribute or collect data from others.